-It has been my experience that those rated as novice/beginner players are those whom have never previously played pickleball or, perhaps, have only played a couple of times.
+It has been my experience that those rated as novice/beginner players are those who have never previously played pickleball or, perhaps, have only played a couple of times.
 At this point, they don’t know how to keep score, where to be positioned on the court and they typically rely on others to “help” them get through the game.

 Intermediate players will likely represent the biggest of the three buckets of skill ratings.
-Most intermediate pickleball players will not want to play with beginners.
+Most intermediate pickleball players will not want to play with beginner players.
 Yet, the intermediate players are generally a bit “intimidated” by the advanced players who can hit the ball hard and “target” the weaker of the two players on the other team.

-Finally, those rated as “advanced” players at the local YMCA or community center are generally those players who hit the ball hard, have better mobility and make fewer errors than the others at that particular venue.
+Finally, those rated as “advanced” players at the local YMCA or community center are generally those players who hit the ball hard, have better mobility, and make fewer errors than the others at that particular venue.

 These “ratings” (skill level distinctions) at the YMCA or local community center are generally relative and subjective.
-For example, the player categorized as “advanced” at the YMCA – while better when compared to others at the YMCA – is likely not really an advanced player relative to tournament players or even those players that play more “competitively” at their local pickleball club.
+For example, the player categorized as “advanced” at the YMCA – while better when compared to others at the YMCA – is likely not really an advanced player relative to tournament players or even those players that play more “competitively” at their local pickleball clubs.